Interaction-induced nonlinear magnon transport in noncentrosymmetric magnets: Interaction-induced nonreciprocal magnon decay

 where $a^\dagger_i$ is a bosonic magnon creation operator at $i$th site, $\vb*{S}_i$ is a spin operator at $i$th site along the spin configuration of the ground state and $S^{\pm}_i=S_i^{x}\pm iS_i^{y}$.

 Up to the forth order of magnon operators, the magnon Hamiltonian can be written as

 where $E_0$ is the ground state energy, $H_2$ is a bilinear Hamiltonian, $H_3$ is a cubic Hamiltonian which does not conserves magnon number, and $H_4$ is a quartic Hamiltonian.
-In collinear ferromagnetic states, by using the HP transformation and the Fourier transformation, the magnon Hamiltonians $\mathcal{H}_2$, $\mathcal{H}_3$ and $\mathcal{H}_4$ are expressed as
+We ignore magnon-magnon interactions of a higher order than $H_4$ since these terms do not appear in the perturbation up to the order of $1/S$.